Alison Butler

 Education

 After graduating from Reed College, Dr. Butler received her Ph.D. from the University of California, San Diego in 1982.
 She was a NIH Postdoctoral Fellow at UCLA with Joan S. Valentine and Caltech with Harry B. Gray before joining the faculty at UCSB in 1986.
-She received an American Cancer Society Junior Faculty Research Award; is a Fellow of the American Association for the Advancement of Science (AAAS); a member of the 2012 Class of Fellows of the American Chemical Society; a fellow of the Royal Society of Chemistry, and a Fellow of the American Academy of Arts and Sciences.
-She has chaired three Gordon Research Conferences: Environmental BioInorganic Chemistry (2006), Metals in Biology (2004) and Marine Natural Products (2002).
-Most recently Dr. Butler became Chair of the ACS Division of Inorganic Chemistry in July 2020 which will continue through 2021.
+She received an American Cancer Society Junior Faculty Research Award; is a Fellow of the American Association for the Advancement of Science (1997); a member of the 2012 Class of Fellows of the American Chemical Society; a fellow of the Royal Society of Chemistry (2019); a Fellow of the American Academy of Arts and Sciences (2019); and elected member of the US National Academy of Sciences (2022).
+She is the recipient of the ACS Alfred Bader Award in Bioinorganic or Bioorganic Chemistry (2018), an ACS Cope Scholar Award (2019); the ACS William H. Nichols Medal (2022); the ACS Richard C. Tolman Medal (2022); and the ACS Award for Distinguished Service in the Advancement of Inorganic Chemistry (2023).
+She has chaired 3 Gordon Research Conferences: Environmental BioInorganic Chemistry (2006), Metals in Biology (2004) and Marine Natural Products (2002); served as President of the Society for Biological Inorganic Chemistry (2012-14); Chair of the Chemistry Section of AAAS (2012-13); and Chair of the ACS Division of Inorganic Chemistry (2021).

 Research